-Peter St. Phillip co-heads the firm’s antitrust department, representing institutional clients in large-scale cost recovery litigation.
-Among his clients are major health insurers, including Cigna and Horizon, as well as hedge funds and other investment firms.
+Peter St. Phillip is the firm’s head of litigation and represents institutional clients in large-scale cost recovery litigation.
+Among his clients are major health insurers as well as hedge funds and other investment firms.

 Antitrust litigation, securities litigation